4 Reasons You Should Invest in Converting Flash eLearning to HTML5

 Why invest in converting eLearning from Flash to HTML5?

 - Courses can be made compatible with multiple devices

-Content can be accessed offline
+2. Content can be accessed offline

 Many a time, traveling staff members such as salespeople and service technicians need access to learning materials in areas with limited broadband.
 You cannot provide offline access to e-learning content, if it is developed in Flash.
 However, this is not the case with HTML5.
-The web technology enables learners download the course when they are connected to the network and access it at the point of need offline.
+The web technology enables learners to download the course when they are connected to the network and access it at the point of need offline.
 Consider the following scenario.

 A sales rep of an insurance company is interacting with a prospective customer in a location with poor network connectivity.
 The customer poses a query about the rep’s product.
 The sales rep answers the query by accessing the required information, contained in a microlearning module published in the HTML5 format, offline, on his tablet PC.

-The full potential of mobile learning apps can be realized
+3. The full potential of mobile learning apps can be realized

 When you convert Flash to HTML5, it is possible to convert existing content in the form of PDFs, PPTs, audio and video files to mobile apps, thanks to advances in information technology.
 HTML5 allows the creation of web apps that can be accessed on any computing platform, paving the way for seamless online learning on any device.

-HTML5 eliminates the need to download plug-ins
+4. HTML5 eliminates the need to download plug-ins